Clandestine Immigration and Navy Museum, Haifa

 Child: NIS 7.50

-Purchase of ticket includes a free pass to the National Maritime Museum (expires 2 days after purchase)
+Purchase of ticket includes a free pass to the National Maritime Museum which expires 2 days after purchasing.

 Contact Details: